Saturday, August 29, 2015

 His message, if you listen carefully, is not just a conservative message.
 In many ways, it's a far more blunt version of the same populist message Bernie Sanders has been delivering to sellout crowds all over the country.
 Yes, he's a racist, or at least he's pandering to that element.
 With Trump, you never know.
 But it would be foolish for anyone to believe that he is merely the fruits of the Frankenstein monster the GOP created.

 The truth is no one created Donald Trump.
 He's been making outrageous statements all his adult life.
 What he really is is an opportunist.
 And like all opportunists, he has seized upon this granddaddy of an opportunity.
 He's no flake; he's for real.
-And if both political parties don't start taking him seriously, in about sixteen months, Chief Justice John Roberts will be swearing him in as the 45th President of the United States.
+And if both political parties don't start taking him seriously, in about eighteen months, Chief Justice John Roberts will be swearing him in as the 45th President of the United States.